 The fuel components in this gas are mainly carbon monoxide, hydrogen, and methane, which are cleanly combusted in a separate and carefully controlled process that produces exceedingly low concentrations of NOx, SOx, and VOCs, and essentially no harmful dioxins or furans as compared to incineration.
 As a bonus, gasification helps preserve the environment by reducing the amount of materials going to landfills (by 90% or more in most cases).

 When properly designed and operated, simple air fed gasification (such as the system shown top left) is a much less expensive and cleaner means for producing electricity from waste compared to incineration.

 Left: The graphic to the left illustrates the various temperatures and air to fuel ratios that differentiate gasification from pyrolysis and combustion processes.

 Left Below: The graphic to the left below illustrates the important differences between incineration and gasification.
 As shown, incinerators introduce enough air to combust the fuel into the main reactor, greatly increasing mass transfer and entrainment of particulate matter.

 Gasification operates with approximately 30% of the total air required for complete combustion, thus greatly reducing mass flow through the initial reactor.
-The fuel gas produced in the main rotary kiln reactor is reformed to crack any tars and then combusted in stages at temperatures below those which give rise to thermal NOx.
+The fuel gas produced in the main rotary kiln reactor is reformed to destroy pollution precursors and then combusted at temperatures below those which give rise to thermal NOx.